306-668-8810 ext 145

 Executive Director, Learning and Innovation/ Deputy CEO

 Debra-Jane Wright joined the Health Quality Council in July 2006.
-Since that time, Debra-Jane has been involved in a variety of quality improvement initiatives, including the Reducing Waits for Breast Cancer Care Project, the Saskatchewan Chronic Disease Management Toolkit Expansion Pilot, Clinical Practice Redesign School, and the Clinical Practice Redesign Program offered through the Saskatchewan Surgical Initiative.
-She has also led the physician engagement strategy within the Accelerating Excellence Program and has served as leadership coach for teams enrolled in the Quality as Business Strategy Leadership Learning Collaborative.
+Since that time, Debra-Jane has been involved in a variety of improvement initiatives, including the Reducing Waits for Breast Cancer Care Project and the Clinical Practice Redesign Program.
+She also led the physician engagement strategy within the Accelerating Excellence Program and has served as leadership coach for teams enrolled in the Quality as Business Strategy Leadership Learning Collaborative.

 Choosing Wisely Saskatchewan Coordinator

-Jennifer Wright joined the Health Quality Council as a quality improvement consultant in July 2011.
+Jennifer Wright joined the Health Quality Council in July 2011 as a Quality Improvement Consultant.
 During her time at HQC, she has provided coaching and facilitation support to quality improvement teams across the province.
-She became a certified Lean Leader in September 2014, and is currently the Choosing Wisely Saskatchewan Coordinator.
+Jennifer has also supported the implementation of the provincial Patient and Family-Centred Care strategy and is committed to engaging patients and families in all aspects of health care.
+She became a certified Lean Leader in September 2014.

-A registered dietitian, Jennifer has practiced as a community nutritionist in First Nations communities within Saskatchewan and as a clinical dietitian in British Columbia and Alberta.
+As a registered dietitian, Jennifer has practiced as a community nutritionist in First Nations communities within Saskatchewan and as a clinical dietitian in British Columbia and Alberta.
 She also has experience as a research assistant/coordinator in clinical nutrition studies.
-She completed a Master’s of Science degree in nutrition at the University of Saskatchewan in 2012.
+She completed both her Bachelor of Science and Master of Science degrees in nutrition at the University of Saskatchewan.

 (306)-668-8810 ext 149

 Liying (Lily) Wu joined the Health Quality Council in September 2012.
-She is currently part of the team providing measurement support for provincial Hoshins and outcomes.
+She is currently part of the team providing data management and statistical analysis to the Saskatchewan Centre for Patient-Oriented Research (SCPOR).

-Before joining HQC, Liying did statistical analysis in clinical trial and observational studies, and data management.
+Before joining HQC, Liying did statistical analysis in clinical trial and observational studies, as well as data management.

-Liying was trained as a Medical Doctor in China.
+Liying was trained as a medical doctor in China.
 She has worked as a researcher at Beijing Public Health Information Center, conducting research in biostatistics and epidemiology.
-She did her practicum at the Center for Addiction and Mental Health (CAMH), Toronto and has worked as a part-time research assistant at St. Michael’s Hospital, Toronto and as a research assistant at the College of Medicine, University of Saskatchewan.
+She did her practicum at the Center for Addiction and Mental Health (CAMH) in Toronto and has worked as a part-time research assistant at St. Michael’s Hospital in Toronto and as a research assistant at the College of Medicine, University of Saskatchewan.

 Liying obtained an MSc in Biostatistics from University of Toronto and a Bachelor’s degree in Clinical Medicine from Capital University of Medical Sciences in China.
-She is a Level 2 SAS certified programmer.
+She is an advanced SAS certified programmer.

 Health Clips is your go-to source for the latest on quality improvement, health system performance, Lean, and patient safety.